 The program began with a presentation by Patricia Smith, OTRL, IBCLC,CIMI, RYT200, an Occupational Therapist for 25 years and Lactation Consultant for 6 years, who has a private practice with a special interest in assisting babies with oral issues.
 She provided a detailed and thorough review of how to assess basic oral function in babies, and also covered the importance of the initial breast crawl following birth, the importance of tummy time and its impact on breastfeeding, supporting normal infant reflexes, and the impact of the “Back to Sleep" campaign.
 She also covered lymphatic drainage and how it can help mothers dealing with mastitis.
 She reviewed calming techniques for both mother and baby.
 This talk was filled with practical, useful and helpful tips for assessing and understanding signs of deviations from normal and interventions to support breastfeeding success.

 The next speaker was Laura Hernandez, PhD, Associate Professor in the University of Wisconsin - Madison Department of Dairy Science.
 Her topic was titled “Feedback inhibitor of Lactation and Regulation of Milk Secretion.”
-She detailed the recent changes in thinking based on research on milk production in rats, cows, and marsupials and explained how this relates to our understanding of human milk production.
-This talk provided us with the science underlying our understanding of the interplay or hormonal influences and the active role of the mammary gland itself.
+She detailed research on milk production in rats, cows, and marsupials and explained how this relates to our understanding of human milk production.
+This talk provided us with the science underlying our understanding of the interplay of hormonal influences and the active role of the mammary gland itself.
 It was new information with important implications, presented very effectively.

 Samantha Weaver, a third year PhD student, shared her research on SSRI antidepressants and their effects on bone health in pregnancy and lactation, using a mouse model.
 Her findings have major implications for human mothers in terms of the current widespread use of SSRI antidepressants.
 While most previous research has focused on effects on infants, this looks at effects on mothers and their short and long term bone strength, raising new questions and challenges in supporting and treating depression.